postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 [![Visualizer rendering](https://assets.postman.com/postman-docs/visualizer-v8.jpg)](https://assets.postman.com/postman-docs/visualizer-v8.jpg)

 Visualizers let you present your response data in ways that help to make sense of it.
 You can use visualizers to model and highlight the information that's relevant to your project, instead of having to read through raw response data.
-When you [share a Postman Collection](/docs/collaborating-in-postman/sharing/), other people on your team can also see your visualizations within the context of each request.
+When you [share a Postman Collection](/docs/collaborating-in-postman/sharing/), other people on your team can also understand your visualizations within the context of each request.

 ## Contents